0xyNaMu/SuperPublicGoods/README.md

 On one hand, the badgeholders, responsible for evaluating the projects, encountered difficulties when they had to assess projects in fields that were outside of their areas of expertise or familiarity.
 Without sufficient resources or context-specific knowledge, their ability to thoroughly evaluate the effectiveness and potential impact of these projects was impaired.

-On the other hand, and perhaps more critically, the nominees who proposed these projects faced top-down evaluations that might not have taken into account Key Performance Indicators (KPIs) significant to their on-the-ground operations.
-This issue stemmed from a potential disconnect between the evaluators' perspectives and the realities of hands-on fieldwork.

 There are specific indicators and factors that are vitally important and unique to ground-level work, which might not be visible, known, or may even be dismissed as irrelevant from the standpoint of someone who hasn't been involved in such in-situ operations.
 Consequently, these evaluations might have overlooked some crucial aspects of the projects, thereby affecting the comprehensiveness and accuracy of the assessments.

 ### Inability to scale: